 Waterproof Headphones

-Labrador notes that waterproof headphones can help make swim workouts more enjoyable by allowing you to listen to audio while you swim.
-Paka says being able to listen to music, podcasts, or guided swim workouts can improve motivation, reduce perceived effort, and help you stay more consistent with swimming.
+Labrador noted that waterproof headphones can help make swim workouts more enjoyable by allowing you to listen to audio while you swim.
+Paka said that being able to listen to music, podcasts, or guided swim workouts can improve motivation, reduce perceived effort, and help you stay more consistent with swimming.

-These factors can be particularly helpful for beginners who are still building consistency and confidence in the pool, and can shift the focus from your breath to the enjoyment of the sport.
+These factors can be particularly helpful for beginners who are still building consistency and confidence in the pool, and can shift the focus off of your breath and onto the enjoyment of the sport.

 Best High Storage Capacity